smell-of-curry/pokemon-showdown/sim/SIM-PROTOCOL.md

   - Note that if you have multiple Pokémon with the same nickname/species, using the nickname/species will select the first unfainted one.
 If you want another Pokémon, you'll need to specify it by slot number.

+`ITEMSPEC` is:

+- `ITEM` or `ITEM TARGETSPEC` or `ITEM MOVESPEC` or `ITEM MOVESPEC TARGETSPEC`
+  - `ITEM` is the item name (capitalization/spacing-insensitive)
+  - `TARGETSPEC` is the target specification as described in `MOVESPEC` above (for items that target a specific Pokémon)
+  - `MOVESPEC` is a move name (for items that target a specific move)
+  - The combined `MOVESPEC TARGETSPEC` format is used when an item affects a specific move of a specific Pokémon (like using PP Up on a party member's move)

 Once a choice has been set for all players who need to make a choice, the battle will continue.